porteken/pet-app/README.md

 # Pet App

-This repository contains the code for my Pet Application created with NextJS.
+This repository contains the code for my Pet Application created with NextJS hosted [here](https://pet-app-vd6wy.ondigitalocean.app/)

 ## What is PET?